 Yoga mats, fit bits, health food.
 Anything like that will be selling like hot cakes in January when everyone makes their New Year’s resolutions.

 Grocery is a key category to get into as these items sell all year round.
 Toys will still sell in this time as people have the impression that prices come down after Christmas.
 Just don’t go as deep and check the sales history from the year before.

 When January hits you’ll probably still be feeling pumped from your Christmas sales.
 You’ve probably got some new records.
 Then you suddenly see a big slump in sales.

 Don’t get disheartened just work on diversifying the business.

 If you truly want to diversify how about starting to learn about wholesale or private label on Amazon.

-I want to wish you all the best of luck in 2019 and I hope you have a fantastic Christmas.
+I want to wish you all the best of luck and I hope you have a fantastic Christmas.

-If you haven’t yet, subscribe to my blog and YouTube as well as following my Instagram to see the journey of my business in 2019 as we have huge plans coming.
+If you haven’t yet, subscribe to my blog and YouTube as well as following my Instagram to see the journey of my business as we have huge plans coming.

 Related: The Resellers Guide to FBA: February

 My name is Devan and I run a six-figure Amazon FBA business.
 I dropped out of university and the normal route of society to follow my dream of being my own boss and now at the age of 21, within less than a year of selling on Amazon, I have achieved that.
 I now not only decide what I do but I run a team which helps keep my Amazon business running from day to day.
 For behind the scenes footage and other Amazon help, check out my YouTube channel and Instagram.